snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 Before we start, we should understand the following TeamCity terms:

 - Build Step - a task to be executed (for instance, `npm run build`)
-- Build - a process that executes list of build steps
+- Build - an instance of process that executes list of build steps
+- Build Configuration - a collection of settings that define the build process